About Us

 In July 2015 I attended a week long course with the PDTI (Pet Dog Training Instructors) at Harper Adams University in Telford, Shropshire which was a course aimed at Instructors with an emphasis on pet dog training.
 It was a tough course with up to 12 hour days but I learned an awful lot and I am pleased to say I passed my Instructors Course at Intermediate Level with a Merit.
 I still continue to attend various day and weekend courses as you are always learning and picking up ideas!
 I also have attended a Pet First Aid Course with Mochdre Vets and the IMDT (Institute of Modern Dog Trainers) course for the Perfect Puppy Foundations, two courses with Kay Attwood and the cream on all that, one of my dogs Dougie achieved his Gold Good Citizen Award! :) Covid lockdowns and restrictions, unfortunately, put a hold on courses but there was plenty online to join in via Zoom and although not quite the same, we were still learning.

 Fiona Holdsworth: Fiona has been around and loved dogs her whole life having grown up at the family boarding kennels and has owned a number of wonderful dogs throughout her life.
-The current love of her life is Mabel an adorable four year old Cockapoo.
+The current love of her life is Mabel an adorable Cockapoo.
 They have trained hard together and have been awarded their Kennel Club Good Citizen award at Bronze, Silver, and Gold levels.
 They also compete in rally obedience, Trick training, and obedience work which is a favourite but they also enjoy hoopers and agility work too.

 We recognized Fiona's love and passion for Dogs and asked her to join the team in 2020 as an assistant instructor.
+Fiona is a keen instructor who loves to see the bond between dog and owner grow and flourish.

 Summary: Paws 4 Training has an excellent team to help and advise you and you will find us easy to approach and friendly!!!
 We are all dog fanatics with the dog's welfare being our primary concern.
 We attend regular seminars and training programs run by the PDTI (Pet Dog Training Instructors) and the IMDT (Institute of Modern Dog Training), and keep up to date with changes and regulations within the dog world, which we hope to share with you.
 All members of the team also hold their Basic Pet First Aid certificate.